EnigmaCurry/blog.rymcg.tech/content/blog/linux/rclone_sync.md

 # RCLONE_REMOTE: The rclone remote name to synchronize with.
 # Identical to one of the remote names listed via `rclone listremotes`.
 # Make sure to include the final `:` in the remote name, which
-#   indicates to sync/delete from the same directory as defined in the URL.
+#   indicates to sync/delete from the same (sub)directory as defined in the URL.
 # (ALL CONTENTS of the remote are continuously DELETED
 #  and replaced with the contents from RCLONE_SYNC_PATH)
 RCLONE_REMOTE="my-webdav-remote:"